FTSE retreats after highest close this century, led down by ITV

 "The FTSE remains underpinned by a strong domestic recovery and foreign bid speculation.
 Technically it also looks healthy," Lex van Dam, a hedge fund manager at Hampstead Capital, said.

-Compass was the standout FTSE 100 riser after the caterer said it would return 1 billion pounds ($1.7 billion) to shareholders through a special dividend and raised its interim dividend to 8.8 pence per share.
+Compass was the standout FTSE 100 riser after the caterer said it would return 1 billion to shareholders through a special dividend and raised its interim dividend to 8.8 pence per share.

 "(Before) the figures, my view was that to continue the upward momentum in the share price something extremely special would have to be announced ... not only is there a 10 percent increase in the interim dividend but also (the) special dividend," said Jordan Hiscott, senior trader at ayondo markets, who has a six-month target of 1,100 pence for Compass.